NormalNvim/NormalNvim/README.md

 * Compiler.nvim: test windows support.
 * Compiler.nvim: add support for justfiles and taskfiles.
 * Compiler.nvim: test support for nim-lang.
+* Compiler.nvim: add support for new language `common LISP`.
+* Compiler.nvim: add support for new language `COBOL`.
 * Version v2 of the website should look considerably better.

 ### Blocked